TonyDC/cutepiesmtp/README.md

 ## Ubuntu/Debian build

 A script for building a Debian/Ubuntu compatible DEB package is provided in the repo.
-To build and install a deb package run the following command from the `debian-build` folder in the cloned folder:
+To build and install a deb package run the following command from the cloned project folder:

 ```bash
     ./debian-build/build_deb.sh